 The vegetable agents and specialists at Rutgers thought it would be a good idea to get the Ramapo on the market again, but could not find a seed company to take on producing small batches of the hybrid tomato, which requires cross-pollinating two parent varieties.
 It wasn’t until 2007 that a connection was made with an overseas seed company that was willing to produce a few pounds of the Ramapo seed, and in 2008, forty years after its original introduction, the Ramapo tomato was back on the market.
 Thus was launched Rutgers NJAES “Rediscover the Jersey Tomato” program, and once again, the mail orders flowed in.

-It’s been ten years since the Rediscover the Jersey Tomato program began and since then, the program has added three more classic Jersey tomato varieties to its portfolio: Rutgers 250, Moreton and KC-146 tomatoes.
+Since the Rediscover the Jersey Tomato program began in 2008, the project has added three more classic Jersey tomato varieties to its portfolio: Rutgers 250, Moreton and KC-146 tomatoes.
 Each of these varieties has been resurrected by Rutgers to maintain the availability of tomato varieties that were once grown by Jersey tomato growers, and to support Rutgers current breeding efforts of producing commercial varieties for farmers that not only produce well, but taste good too.

-As we slowly merge into spring–not yet released from the cold blustery days of winter–we can long for the juicy tomatoes of summer.
-Rutgers has classic Jersey tomato seeds and home gardening information to help spring your garden into motion.
-Tomato seeds should be started indoors 6-8 weeks before the outdoor transplanting date (indoors: late March/early April; transplant around mid-May for Central NJ).
-To get your tomato seeds started, see the 2018 order form for Rutgers 250, Ramapo, Moreton and KC-146 tomatoes.
+During the cold blustery days of winter, when longing for the juicy tomatoes of summer, home gardeners think about what selections to grow.
+Rutgers has classic Jersey tomato seeds, home gardening information and diagnostic services to get the season started.
+Tomato seeds should be started indoors 6-8 weeks before the outdoor transplanting date (for ex, for Central NJ, start indoors: late March/early April; transplant outdoors around mid-May).
+To get your tomato seeds started, see the order form for Rutgers 250, Ramapo, Moreton and KC-146 tomatoes.